youngspe/checked-inject/README.md

 `Type 'void' is not assignable to type 'typeof MyScope'.` where `MyScope` is a Scope a dependency is bound to but is not available.

+#### Singleton

+[Singleton](https://youngspe.github.io/checked-inject/classes/Singleton.html) is a built-in scope that's automatically assigned to a new Container.
+Use Singleton when you only want to create one instance of a resource.
+If you want an instance to have a shorter lifetime, you can create a custom Scope.

+#### Custom Scopes

+WIP

 ### Modules

 You can group providers into